What's Open on Thanksgiving in Los Angeles? 20 Places Open for Family Fun

-Wracking your brain for family activities on Thanksgiving Day?
+Racking your brain for family activities at places that are open on Thanksgiving in Los Angeles?
 Filling your house with family during Thanksgiving is wonderful, but sometimes you just want everyone to get out of your house.
 We mean this, of course, in the nicest possible way.
-Knowing what's open could be invaluable—both for clearing the house to prepare the meal and for walking it off afterward.
+Knowing what's open on Thanksgiving in LA for family fun is invaluable—both for clearing the house to prepare the meal and for walking it off afterward.

 RELATED: Restaurants Open for Thanksgiving Dinner in LA

 The Ferris wheel and carnival games dish up fun on the Santa Monica Pier.
 Photo courtesy of Pacific Park